-Elenka Refsell, Development Coordinator.
+Elenka Refsell, Development Manager.
 Elenka started learning to read music at age four and hasn’t looked back since.
 Before coming to CMC, she worked as the Registrar and Donor Services Manager at the Piedmont East Bay Children’s Choir and the Development Associate at the Shanti Project.
 A singer and voice teacher, Elenka has sung with a number of prestigious Bay Area ensembles and opera choruses, including Volti, the International Orange Chorale, West Edge Opera, and Festival Opera.
 In 2011 she was pleased to premiere the soprano role in Andrew Pascoe’s God: The Opera.
 A transplant from the Boston Area, Elenka is happy to call the Bay Area home.